-In 2015, the Broome County DSS Volunteer Income Tax Assistance (VITA) site, filed 394 returns for the Tax Year 2014.
-Federal refunds totaled \$561,593.
-The earned income credit was \$254,893 and the child tax credit was \$76,110.
-The NY State refund amount was \$151,244.
+The Broome County DSS Volunteer Income Tax Assistance (VITA) site in 2016, filed 509 returns for the Tax Year 2015: Federal refunds totaling \$696,838, earned income credit was \$308,239.

-By the end of 2015, 11 long-term employees from DSS retired.
-Cumulatively they had over two hundred, thirty-two years of experience.
+By the end of 2016, 22 long-term employees from DSS retired.
+Cumulatively they had over four hundred, ninety-seven years of experience.
 Their years of service are a credit to the department and to the citizens that we serve.
 We wish them well in their new life experiences.
-I also want to acknowledge the continued youth movement that is occurring at DSS, as many of our veteran staff retire and new staff are brought on board.
+I also want to acknowledge the continued youth movement that is occurring at DSS as many of our veteran staff retire and new staff are brought on board.
 These staff represent the future of the Department.

-Finally, I want to recognize all of our staff for the hard work that they do to provide our county's most vulnerable citizens with the help they need in these trying times.
+Finally, I want to recognize all our staff for the hard work that they do to provide our county's most vulnerable citizens with the help they need in these trying times.